 What is a garnet?

 A garnet is a silicate mineral.
 There are several garnet species.
 Though red garnets are the most popular garnet color, garnets are found in a variety of colors.

 Coming from the Old English word, garnet, which means “dark red,” most people are familiar with red garnets but less aware of the many other garnet colors such as pink, orange, yellow, green, blue, purple, brown, black, and colorless.
-A garnet birthstone can be any of these colors.
+Some might wonder, "What color is garnet?", a garnet birthstone can be any of these colors.

 Where are garnets found?

-Garnets are found all over the world.
-There are many types of garnets and each type is found in different locations.
-Pyrope can be found in South Africa, Sri Lanka, China, and Madagascar, while Almandite originates from India, Brazil, and the USA.
-Additional species include Spessartite from China, Tanzania, Kenya, among other locations, Uvarovite from Poland, Russia, and Finland, Grossularite from South Africa, Zambia, and Myanmar, and others as well.
+Garnets are found all over the world, prompting the question, "where do garnets come from?".
+Various types of garnets are found across different locations.
+Pyrope is discovered in South Africa, Sri Lanka, China, and Madagascar, while Almandite originates from India, Brazil, and the USA.
+Other species include Spessartite from China, Tanzania, Kenya, and elsewhere, Uvarovite from Poland, Russia, and Finland, Grossularite from South Africa, Zambia, and Myanmar, among others.